zloy-zhake/vrt_txt/README.md

 If 1 file is provided it gets converted.

-If 2 files are provided as input they are assumed to be parallel.
+If 2 files are provided they are assumed to be parallel.

+TODO:
+- test scripting with REPL
-// Translate "interface" and comments into English
+- Translate "interface" and comments into English

-// TODO tags
+- tags

-// TODO lemmas
+- lemmas